lusayo-nyondo/sayo-portfolio/README.md

 # Hi there 👋
-I'm a python developer and linux system administrator deeply invested in the python ecosystem.
+I'm a python developer and linux system administrator.

 - 📫 How to reach me: lusayohendy@gmail.com.
 - 😄 Pronouns: He / Him.